myme/nixon/README.md

 ### `vim-files ${git-files:m}`

-Use multi-line placeholder to select a list of files to edit in `vim` tabs.
+It's possible to specify a multi-selection modifier to let the user select multiple files to pass to `vim`.
+In the `fzf` interface marking files for selection is done using `<tab>`.

 ```bash
 vim -p "$@"